ElementsProject/lightning/doc/PLUGINS.md

 integer instead, in order to avoid collisions.
 When passing the result back the `id` field is restored to its original value.

+Note that if your `result` for an RPC call includes `"format-hint":
+"simple"`, then `lightning-cli` will default to printing your output in "human-readable" flat form.

 ## Event notifications

 Event notifications allow a plugin to subscribe to events in